kingluddite/kingluddite-vimwiki/tech/editors/nvim/plugins/coc-nvim.md

 `:PlugInstall`

 ## Troubleshooting
+## If you get strange errors you need to restart coc with:
+`:CocRes`

 ### Problem `.tsx` file not formatting
 * `.tsx` files have the correct typescript.tsx filetype, but do not format on save